DrupalOpenGardenProject/Site-Structure/sites/all/modules/custom/README.txt

-Modules custom to our project will live here.
+Modules custom to our shared projects will live here.